 NEMO Science Center is a popular science and technology museum which is great for both adults and kids.

-The Nemo building is in the striking form of a green ship hull sited on top of the river IJ car tunnel - particularly appropriate considering Amsterdam's rich maritime history.
-Opened in 1997, Nemo was designed by renowned Italian architect Renzo Piano whose other work includes Pompidou Centre (Paris), Potzdammer Platz (Berlin) and the Shard (London).
+NEMO is in the striking form of a green ship hull sited on top of the river IJ car tunnel - particularly appropriate considering Amsterdam's rich maritime history.
+Opened in 1997, the NEMO building was designed by renowned Italian architect Renzo Piano whose other work includes Pompidou Centre (Paris), Potzdammer Platz (Berlin) and the Shard (London).